ChenDelong1999/MEP-3M/README.md

 If you use the MEP-3M dataset in your work, please cite it as:

-> Chen, D., Liu, F., Du, X., Li, Z. and Xu, F. 2021.
+> Chen, D., Liu, F., Du, X., Gao, R. and Xu, F. 2021.
 MEP-3M: A Large-scale Multi-modal E-Commerce Products Dataset. *IJCAI 2021 Workshop on Long-Tailed Distribution Learning*.

 BibTex:

 > @InProceedings{Chen2020MEP,
->   author    = {Delong Chen and Fan Liu and Xiaoyu Du and Zewen Li and Feng Xu},
+>   author    = {Delong Chen and Fan Liu and Xiaoyu Du and Ruizhuo Gao and Feng Xu},
 >   booktitle = {IJCAI 2021 Workshop on Long-Tailed Distribution Learning},
 >   title     = {MEP-3M: A Large-scale Multi-modal E-Commerce Products Dataset},
 >   year      = {2021},